 Each student is supported by a supervisory team that usually comprises at least two academics, as well as by weekly term-time research seminars, workshops, masterclasses, and training sessions.
 Additional support and resources are offered via the Graduate School, which offers a Research Skills Development Programme including thesis and viva voce preparation, training in postgraduate teaching skills, and workshops on research ethics, data management, and intellectual property rights.
 Foreign language training is also available.
 The University has a clear set of progression monitoring tools that support students through the various stages of their degree programme.

 Research students are generally affiliated with at least one of our five distinct music research centres: the Centre for Music, Culture and Identity (CMCI); the Research Centre for Performance Practices (ReCePP); and the Centre for Research in New Music (CeReNeM).
 Each of the centres runs a series of events to support the work of its research students, including seminars, workshops, masterclasses, concerts, workgroups, colloquia, and fora.

 Current and recent postgraduate students are establishing themselves with significant international careers including:

-We offer PhD scholarships in Composition (Jonathan Harvey), Electronic Music (Denis Smalley), Musicology (Steinitz), Performance (Duncan Druce), Musical Multimedia (Lis Rhodes) and Creative Music Production, several of which are named after a recent recipient of an honorary doctorate from the University.
+We offer a regular cycle of PhD scholarships in Composition (Jonathan Harvey), Electronic Music (Denis Smalley), Musicology (Steinitz), Performance (Duncan Druce), Musical Multimedia (Lis Rhodes) and Creative Music Production, several of which are named after a recent recipient of an honorary doctorate from the University.
 CeReNeM offers two scholarships in partnership with hcmf// and Sound and Music as well as a scholarship supporting the Creative Coding Lab.

 Current and previous award holders are: